-If you really want to improve your financial situation you need to do a lot more than cancel your cable and shop the sales.
+If you really want to improve your financial situation, you need to do a lot more than cancel your cable and shop the sales.

 That’s only the beginning.

-When it comes to earning more vs. saving more you should be doing both.
+When it comes to earning more vs. saving more, you should be doing both.
 (And in this order.)

 Learning to Live on Less

-If you’re in college now is the perfect time for you to really hone your frugality skills.
+If you’re in college, now is the perfect time for you to really hone your frugality skills.
 Because when you’re in college there are usually two common themes: you’re busy and you’re broke.

 This type of scenario sets you up to master your financial creativity.
 You learn to live on less and make do with what you have.
 These characteristics need to follow you long after graduation.

-When you start your financial journey by learning to live on less you’ll be better equipped to handle your money when you begin your career.
+When you start your financial journey by learning to live on less, you’ll be better equipped to handle your money when you begin your career.

 Frugality for the sake of frugality is pointless — it gets you nowhere.
 Frugality for the sake of avoiding consumer debt, saving more for retirement, taking that trip you’ve always wanted to take, or achieving another financial goal is where it’s at.

-Which leads us to earning more.
+That leads us to earning more.

-Once you’ve mastered your money saving methods earning more is what you need to concentrate on.
-If you haven’t mastered your own sense of frugality then you need to focus on this before you give a lot of effort to increasing your earning power.
+Once you’ve mastered your money-saving methods, earning more is what you need to concentrate on.
+If you haven’t mastered your own sense of frugality, then you need to focus on this before you give a lot of effort to increasing your earning power.
 If you don’t, you won’t have the ability to direct your money where it needs to go and earning more money will become pointless.

 So how do you earn more money?